jscriptcoder/data-structures-algorithms/README.md

-# Frontend Master workshopt - Data Structures and Algorithms in Javascript
+# Frontend Master workshops - Data Structures and Algorithms in Javascript
 Thess are the solutions to the exercises proposed in the workshop [Data Structures and Algorithms in Javascript](https://frontendmasters.com/courses/data-structures-algorithms/), which repository can be found [here](https://github.com/kuychaco/algoClass)

 ### Day 1

+**Note:** The main idea is to implement these data structures without using Javascript arrays, but simple objects, which makes the implementation more real (low level like)

 1. Implement a stack data structure:
   - Source: https://github.com/kuychaco/algoClass/blob/master/data-structures/stack.js
   - TODO: Solution